-The SEAGO Administrative Council normally meets quarterly at 9:00 a.m. on the first Thursday of February, May, August and November.
-The Executive Board meets quarterly, normally at 10:00 a.m. on the Fridays two weeks following the Administrative Council meetings unless there is a holiday, or unless the Board sets an alternative date.
-The SEAGO Technical Advisory Committee normally meets the 3rd Thursday of January, March, May, July, September, and November.
-Agendas for each meeting are posted at the SEAGO office, 1403 W. Highway 92, Bisbee, Arizona, Bisbee City Hall located at 118 Arizona Street, Bisbee, Arizona and online at: www.seago.org a minimum of five (5) days in advance of each meeting.
+SEAGO's Administrative Council meets quarterly.
+Meetings are the 2nd Thursday of February, and the 1st Thursday of May, August, and November.
+The Executive Board meets on the Friday that is two weeks following the Administrative Council meeting.
+The SEAGO Technical Advisory Committee meets the 3rd Thursday of even numbered months.
+Agendas for each meeting are posted at the SEAGO office, 1403 W. Highway 92, Bisbee, Arizona, Bisbee City Hall located at 915 S. Tovreaville Road, Bisbee, Arizona and online at: www.seago.org a minimum of 72 hours in advance of each meeting.